ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/fix-22.png" width="75%" alt="The carousel, working" style="display: inherit; margin: auto; border-radius: 25px;">

+#### Lighthouse Bugs

+23).
+My score was affected as I needed to defer off-screen images, something I didn't fully understand or know how to do.
+After searching online for the fix I found that adding loading: lazy to the CSS of the images that were mentioned resolved the issue.

+24).
+Using module.exports inside my JavaScript documents worked fine when Jest testing them, however it returned a console log error message.
+This was the case on both my learning page and my guitar game page.

+Tutor support helped me come up with an if statement that bypases Lighthouse whilst also allowing the document to be tested, as I used it it also brought forward some mistakes make in my code.
+For example, wherever I had mention "i = 0", I had forgotten to add the word "let".

+25).
+I had an issue called "Ensure text remains visible during webfont load".
+It had an issue with bootstraps glyphicon font family.

+I used a [this](https://stackoverflow.com/questions/69127435/how-to-fix-ensure-text-remains-visible-during-webfont-load-bootstrap-icons-woff/69311017#69311017) stack overflow to fix the problem, creating a CSS document for the issue.

 ### Unfixed Bugs

+1).
+I had a major issue when loading lighthouse on all pages, but in particular, the learning page.
+If I ever create an accordion or carousel again I will definitely look to code it myself rather than use bootstrap.

+Loading these documents of huge sizes and only using a small amount to make one element work was really slowing down the page.
+I attempted to use [uncss-online](https://uncss-online.com/), and created two bootstrap documents that only contain the necessary CSS.

+This didn't work for the Javascript bootstrap documents or JQuery however, and I couldn't find a fix there.

+A future idea I had would be to make individual CSS documents for each page in future, as this would mean the level of unused CSS from the main CSS document being called would be much less too.

+2).
 I would have preferred when playing the game on smaller screen sizes, for the whole game including Larry to be visible.
 As the keyboard rises taking half the screen away, this unfortunately is not possible.

+3).
 I really wanted to include an api and my original thought was to add one on the lessons page.
 I was hoping to have an input that the user could insert a song name into, which would return the chords for that song.
 The best api I could find to do this was called Songsterr.
 I spent two whole days attempting to iterate through their arrays to find the relevant information; contacing both college and technical tutors to try and get the api to work.

 Eventually I emailed Songsterr themselves and asked for their advice, I had a reply two days later to find that their service wasn't provided anymore, and the api wasn't live.